solo-io/squash/PREVERSION.md

 - squashctl - the command line tool that the user uses to initiate debug sessions
 ## Pods
 - squash - watches for debug session requests (via DebugAttachment CRDs) and creates and removes squash-debugger pods
-- squash-debugger - a pod that runs a debugger process
+- plank - a pod that runs a debugger process - it "bridges" a connection to your pods
 ## Modes of operation
 - secure-mode - applies RBAC policy to debugging permissions